ni/measurement-plugin-python/README.md

         poetry add ni-measurement-service
         ```

-    4. The virtual environment will be auto-created by poetry.
+    4. The virtual environment will be auto-created by Poetry.

     5. Create measurement modules as described in ["Developing a Minimal Python Measurement"](#developing-a-minimal-python-measurement)
         - Any additional dependencies required by measurement can be added using [add command](https://python-poetry.org/docs/cli/#add).